akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

-php installation
+PHP installation
 ****************

-Since Akeneo PIM 1.6, the minimal php version is php 5.6.
-Ubuntu 16.04 default php version is php 7.0.
+Since Akeneo PIM 1.6, the minimal PHP version is PHP 5.6.
+Ubuntu 16.04 default PHP version is PHP 7.0.
 You have two possibilities:

-* Work with php :ref:`php56`.
-Actually, the only supported version of php for Akeneo PIM is 5.6.
-You need to downgrade your version to php 5.6.
+* Work with :ref:`php56`.
+Actually, the only supported version of PHP for Akeneo PIM is 5.6.
+You need to downgrade your version to PHP 5.6.
-* Work with php :ref:`php7`.
-You also can install Akeneo PIM with 7, in experimental mode.
+* Work with :ref:`php7`.
+You also can install Akeneo PIM with 7, in experimental mode and not supported.

 .. _php56:

-php 5.6 (supported)
+PHP 5.6 (supported)
 ^^^^^^^^^^^^^^^^^^^

-* To downgrade to php 5.6, add this repository:
+* To downgrade to PHP 5.6, add this repository:

 .. code-block:: bash